Adams-Catlin Professor of Economics Emeritus

 |Work Location||Hatch Science Library|

-David’s current research focuses on two distinct topics: the feasibility of grass biomass as a source of renewable energy and development of ecotourism quality labels.
+David’s current and recent past research focuses on two distinct topics: the feasibility of grass biomass as a source of renewable energy and development of ecotourism quality labels.

-The multi-disciplinary grass biomass project is funded by the National Science Foundation and operates through the University of Maine at Presque Isle.
+The multi-disciplinary grass biomass project (2010-2015) was funded by the National Science Foundation and operated through the University of Maine at Presque Isle.
 It focuses on the potential for sustainable production of energy crops on northern Maine’s marginal farmland.
-The final project report is due in summer 2014.
+The final project report, Feasibility of Perennial Grass as a Biomass Feedstock in Aroostook County, Maine, was published in March 2015.
+A related article in the online journal Land is "High-Precision Land-Cover-Land-Use GIS Mapping and Land Availability and Suitability Analysis for Grass Biomass Production in the Aroostook River Valley, Maine, USA (Wang, Johnston, Vail, Dickinson & Putnam, 2015, 4, 231-254; doi:10.3390/land4010231).

-Current pro bono advisory roles include the four Maine tribes’ Wabanaki Cultural Tourism Initiative, the Manomet Center for Conservation Sciences’ Downeast Fisheries Restoration Project, the Maine Woods Consortium’s Tourism Committee, and the Brunswick Topsham Land Trust.
-David is a board member of The Swedish Program for American students at the Stockholm School of Economics; Coastal Enterprises, Inc. (a community development finance institution); and The Chewonki Foundation (an experiential environmental education foundation).
+Current advisory roles include the four Maine tribes’ Wabanaki Cultural Tourism Initiative, the Maine Woods Consortium, and the Brunswick Topsham Land Trust.
+David is a board member of The Swedish Program for American students at the Stockholm School of Economics, The Chewonki Foundation (an experiental environmental education foundation), and CEI - Coastal Enterprises, Inc. (a community development finance institution).
+David chairs CEI's policy committee and, with CEI's senior v.p. for policy co-authored a recent Bangor Daily News op-ed, "Want to boost rural tourism in Maine?
+Raise Internet speeds" (Vail and Dickstein, 24 March 2015).

 David was a founding board member of the Maine Center for Economic Policy (MECEP), a non-partisan public policy think tank.
-From 2004 to 2010 he directed MECEP’s Spreading Prosperity to All of Maine project (see publications list at www.mecep.org ).
-In the recent past, David served on several Maine and New England advisory bodies: the Maine House Speaker’s Tax Reform Advisory Commission (2002); the Governor’s Steering Committee on Natural Resource-based Industries (2004-06); the Gulf of Maine Council’s Sustainable Tourism Committee (2003-06); the Maine Department of Conservation’s Green Infrastructure Task Force (2006); the Governor’s Council on Maine’s Quality of Place (advisor, 2007-08); and the New England Governors’ Blue Ribbon Commission on Land Conservation (Maine scientific advisor, 2009-10).
+From 2004 to 2010 he directed MECEP’s Spreading Prosperity to All of Maine project (publications are listed at www.mecep.org).
+In recent years, David has served on several Maine and New England advisory bodies: the Maine House Speaker’s Tax Reform Advisory Commission (2002); the Governor’s Steering Committee on Natural Resource-based Industries (2004-06); the Gulf of Maine Council’s Sustainable Tourism Committee (2003-06); the Maine Department of Conservation’s Green Infrastructure Task Force (2006); the Governor’s Council on Maine’s Quality of Place (advisor, 2007-08); and the New England Governors’ Blue Ribbon Commission on Land Conservation (Maine scientific advisor, 2009-10).

 David’s favorite pastimes include organic gardening, sea kayaking and masters swimming.
-At the 2013 National Senior Games, he won three swim events and set two national records for his age group.
+At the 2015 New England Masters Swim Championships, David swam and won gold medals in nine events (over three days).
 He holds numerous New England Masters records and posted ten US and three World top ten rankings in 2013.

 PhD in Economics, Yale University (1971)